xaviershay/consul-client/README.md

 Ruby client library for Consul HTTP API, providing both a thin wrapper around the raw API and higher level behaviours for operating in a Consul environment.

-_This library is experimental!
-Be sure to thoroughly test and code review before using for anything real._
+_This library is experimental and unmaintained!
+You probably shouldn't use it!
+Have you tried [Diplomat](https://github.com/WeAreFarmGeek/diplomat)?_

 Usage
 -----